1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 For Firefighting and Other Immediately Dangerous to Life or Health Conditions

-Any self-contained breathing apparatus that has a full-face piece respirator with a high-efficiency particulate filter.
+Use any self-contained breathing apparatus with a full facepiece respirator and a high-efficiency particulate filter.

 9. STABILITY AND REACTIVITY